 No matter how old you get or where you are in life, there’s no fear quite as daunting as the thought of a parent dying.
 And there’s no way anyone can truly identify with Maddie unless you’ve gone through something similar.
 This is a good thing, folks, for that kind of pain is something I wouldn’t wish on the worst people in the world.
 Without getting into my personal life, as someone who knows what losing a father is like and having seen a few other people experience similar pain, no two people handle it the same way.
 And good lord, all I can think of right now is how on earth did the two actors prepare for that final moment in the hospital.

 Deacon’s obviously not going to die, but the uncertainties make this storyline that much more realistic.
 By the finale, my bet is that Beverly will eventually feel bad and offer to save her brother’s life by donating her liver.

 Remember, if there’s anything you’d like us to discuss, let us know and we shall do so.
 What are your thoughts on this week’s episode?
-Also, serious question, does anyone else ugly cry as much as I do after this show because I am need of some serious happy endings.
+Also, a serious question, does anyone else ugly cry as much as I do after this show because I am in need of some serious happy endings?